Co-op Complaints Policy

 Post: Housing Ombudsman Service, PO Box 152, Liverpool, L33 7WQ

-This policy must be reviewed annually through a self-assessment to ensure that it remains in line with the requirements of the Housing Ombudsman.
+This policy must be reviewed annually through a self-assessment procedure provided by the Housing Ombudsman.
+This to ensure that it remains in line with their requirements.
 The self-assessment form can be found on their website.
 The results of the self assessment should be discussed at the Co-op's Annual General Meeting